 The Responsible Investment Committee will discuss the most important agenda items in terms of conflicts of interest and the establishment, revision, and abolition of guidelines on the exercise of voting rights.
 The committee will also discuss and report on overall stewardship activities, including the evaluation and review of the fulfillment of stewardship responsibility and dialogue (engagement) with investee companies.

-As for the most important items in the agenda in terms of conflicts of interest within parent and group companies, the Company will commission independent third parties to provide advice on whether to vote for or against under the guidelines.
-The Responsible Investment Committee will discuss the advice from them to make appropriate decisions on the exercise of voting rights.
+As for the most important items in the agenda in terms of conflicts of interest within group companies, the Company will commission a proxy adviser, an independent third party, to provide advice on whether to vote for or against them under the guidelines on the exercise of voting rights, and the Responsible Investment Committee will deliberate after consulting the Proxy Voting Advisory Council, where independent outside directors take a majority.
+The results of the exercise of voting rights will be monitored by reporting to the Board of Directors and the Audit and Supervisory Committee.

 Under the Responsible Investment Committee, a sub-committee on the exercise of voting rights is established to exercise voting rights appropriately on individual agenda items (except for the most important agenda items in terms of conflicts of interest, which will be discussed by the Responsible Investment Committee).
 The sub-committee’s exercise of voting rights will be reported to the Responsible Investment Committee.